xraypy/feff85exafs/wrappers/C/README.md

 9. The call to `clear_path` reinitializes the struct.
-This is not strictly necessary in this case, but would be were the program to go on to caompute another path.
+This is not strictly necessary in this case, but would be were the program to go on to compute another path.

 10. Finally, the memory for `path` is deallocated and the program terminates.